acheshkov/em_cbf_experiment/README.md

 We compare algorithms using LM/EM benchmark dataset "Synthetic Dataset" [ref].

-# How to run
+# Prelimenaries

-A comparison pipeline to start needs the information described below.
-This information is passed to the pipeline using `Config` object.
+To start a comparison pipeline, we need to provide the information described below.
+This information is stores in a `config.ini` file (see Config sections).
+Before start a pipeline script reads the `config.ini` file.

 ### Synthetic dataset location